becarpenter/getapr/ProofOfConcept.md

         user_sock.connect(DA)
 ~~~

-  Note that this code fragment automatically selects IPv4 or IPv6.
+  Note that this code fragment automatically selects IPv4 or IPv6 via the AF value.

   The port parameter is used only to build the appropriate DA tuple.
 The user is strongly recommended to try the address pairs in sequence (not shown in this example).

-2. `init_getapr()`, which initialises the state information and asynchronous processes used by    `get_addr_pairs()`.
+2\. `init_getapr()`, which initialises the state information and asynchronous processes used by    `get_addr_pairs()`.
 This initialisation takes at least 10 seconds including network probes.
 If the user does not call this function, it will be called automatically on the first call to `get_addr_pairs()`.

-3. `status()`, which returns a Python dictionary indicating the detected connectivity status.
+3\. `status()`, which returns a Python dictionary indicating the detected connectivity status.
 For example, the status element `NPTv6` is a Boolean indicating whether an NPTv6 (or NAT66) translator was detected.

 The prototype was  tested on Windows 10 and Linux 5.4.0, and it needs at least Python 3.9.